 “The reason 5G is so different is that what exactly it will look like is still up in the air.
-Everyone agrees the phrase is a bit of a catch-all.”by Meg Murphy
+Everyone agrees the phrase is a bit of a catch-all.”By Meg Murphy.
+Photo by Lillie Paquette.

 The rise of 5G, or fifth generation, mobile technologies is refashioning the wireless communications and networking industry.
 The School of Engineering recently asked Muriel Médard, the Cecil H. Green Professor in the Electrical Engineering and Computer Science Department at MIT, to explain what that means and why it matters.